Stocks end 2021 on a low note, but still register a large annual gain - ExBulletin

 A wave of consumer demand fueled by reopening economies has pumped company profits more than expected in 2021, helping to keep investors in a buying mood.
 Wall Street also received a boost from the Federal Reserve, which kept its short-term policy rate close to zero throughout the year.
 This has helped keep corporate borrowing costs low and equity valuations high.
 Investors expect the Fed to start raising rates next year.

-There was also a strong interest in so-called memes stocks, in which large groups of individual investors bought shares of dilapidated companies like GameStop and AMC Entertainment, losing billions to institutional investors like hedge funds.
+There was also intense interest in “memes stocks,” in which large groups of individual investors bought shares of struggling companies like GameStop and AMC Entertainment, causing institutional investors like hedge funds to lose billions.
 The soaring stock market also led to an explosion in initial public offerings, including online broker Robinhood and electric vehicle maker Rivian Automotive.

 Along the way, the S&P 500 hit 70 all-time highs, its most recent Wednesday.
-In the post-WWII era, this is the index’s highest record since the 77 it set in 1954.
+In the post-WWII era, this is the index’s highest record since the 77 it reached in 1954.

 The market has continued to reach new highs despite many challenges, including rising inflation, disruptions to the global supply chain, and outbreaks of more contagious variants of the COVID-19 virus.